AKalaitan/multikeyNTRU/README.md

 # multikeyNTRU
-Implementation of multikey NTRU Encryption scheme this code currently in work
+Implementation of multikey NTRU Encryption scheme \n this code currently in work